TEXAS PARKS & WILDLIFE - GCTO'S NEWEST PARTNER

 Release of Lien for Boat or Motor - used by lien holder to release a lien

 Request to Skip Titling Requirements of Previous Owner - used by person who purchased or acquired a boat or motor and title is in the name of a prior owner - FAXED TO AUSTIN FOR PROCESSING

 Rights of Survivorship Ownership Agreement for Boat or Motor - used when primary owner and co-owner agree that ownership of a boat or motor will vest in and belong to the other in the event of the death of either

 Verification of Boat or Motor Serial Number - used to verify serial number/hull ID on boats and/or motors

 many complexities associated with boat ownership and

-  it may take us several months to become fully proficient.
-Please be patient while we learn and train

-  all staff.
-If we are unable to help or your question is complex, please call the TPWD Boat

-  Information Hotline at 1-800-262-8755.
+we may need to conduct some research to provide the best service possible.
+Please be patient.
+If we are unable to help or your question is complex, please call the TPWD Boat Information Hotline at 1-800-262-8755.